s1thakur/FIGHTING-CLIMATE-CHANGE-IS-FREE/README.md

 ![ScreenShot](https://user-images.githubusercontent.com/32226479/33520434-a7faad52-d76f-11e7-9b8e-6abf3a909134.png)

 The increase in renewable energy positively affects the employment rate.
 It can be seen that throughout the years the number of jobs are increasing thus benefitting common people along with the Government and the Environment.

-### IS IT ENOUGH FOR DEVELOPED COUNTRIES TO INVEST?

 ## TABLEAU LINK: https://public.tableau.com/profile/heena.anil.tarachandani#!/vizhome/FIGHTINGCLIMATECHANGEISFREE/Story1?publish=yes